Everything You Need to Know About Your Wisdom Teeth

 Frequently Asked Questions

-Does everyone need to have their wisdom teeth removed?
+Does everyone need their wisdom teeth removed?

 If you haven’t had your wisdom teeth removed, it’s crucial to get them examined by Dr. Chaudhry to find out if they’re impacted.
-If he determines that your wisdom teeth will lead to oral health issues, he can gently remove them and eliminate the problem before it begins.
+If he determines that your wisdom teeth may lead to oral health issues, he can gently remove them and eliminate the problem before it begins.

 Ready to get your widsom teeth removed?